RosaNunezRivera/read-file-desktop-application/README.md

 # FileToDB Connector

-FileToDB Connector is a desktop application using Windows Forms developed in C# that allows users to upload and process text files containing data related to movies, users, and ratings.
-It reads the files, performs validations, and inserts the data into a database.
+The FileToDB Connector is a C# Windows Forms application designed to read and process text files containing data about movies, users, and ratings.
+It allows users to upload one or more text files, processes the data, and inserts it into a database.
+The application includes features such as error handling, logging, and progress tracking.

+## Technologies Used

+- C#
+- Windows Forms
+- .NET Framework
+- Microsoft SQL Server (for database operations)

 ## Features